dobeok/dobeok.github.io/_posts/2022-08-05-cohort-retention.md

 The most suitable time range depends on your product: the choice could be day/week/month.
-I'm using week because days tends to be too short and months could be too long.
+For an apps that you expect daily user (such as a language learning apps, daily frequency is suitable).
+For an e-commerce website, perhaps monthly purchases would yield the best indicator.

 ```python
 df['order_week'] = df['order_date'].dt.isocalendar().week